hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

    - Use PCA to get the list of features and plot which features have the most explanatory power, or have the most variance.
    - Let's convert the features into the 17 top features, then plot a scatter plot of the data point classification based on these 17 features.
    - Do The previous step for the top 2 features and see how the classification changes.
+- **Singular Value Decomposition**
+   - Write a function to load in an image and turn it into a Numpy array.
+   - Select  the red, green, and blue color channels from the image.
+   - Compress  the color channels.
+   - Call  Numpy's SVD function on the color channel we want.
+   - Create  an array of zeroes that we'll fill in after the matrix multiplication is completed.
+   - Specify  the singular value limit we want to use when doing the calculations.
+   - Use an image to test your SVD compression on.

 ## Final Project (Assignment Set 18)